-This article will guide you through what you can do with this section of designing and working with the Event Page.
-If you are just starting in designing your event page, you will likely want to start here.
+This article will guide you through what you can do with this section of designing and working with the Activity Landing Page, (formerly Event Page).
+If you are just starting in designing your Activity Landing page, you will likely want to start here.

 Where the Hero section grabs the viewer with one or more large images, the Event Details section provides room to describe your event and get your supporters excited for it.
 The design of the Event Details section is very similar to the Hero section, with the addition of a Message section to provide more text.

 If you decide against using an Event Details section, you can hide the entire section with the Show/Hide switch.

 You can also delete the section by clicking the Trashcan icon, if you don't ever plan to use it.
 If you delete it, you will be shown a confirmation box before it completes the deletion

 Click the Left, Center, Right icons to alter the alignment of the text and logo of the Event Details section.

 The image in the Event Details section is more of a logo.
 It is larger, so is a prime location to use your main organization logo.

 By default, the Event Details Image is copied from the logo selected in the Logo & Branding section.
 If you would prefer to have a different image, you can change the image by clicking Update.

 Select an image from your system to upload.

 Crop the image as needed and click Crop and Save or select Use Original.